·

 In front of the Memorial, lays a joint British-French Cemetery with 300 burials for each army in recognition of the joint efforts of these two nations in the Western front (looking down on the cemetery the French graves are on the left while the Commonwealth ones on the right).
 The cemetery was made after the Memorial had been constructed on the very own hill that was the site of the death of many of these soldiers who were trying to reach the German outpost located at the top, where the Memorial majestically stands nowadays.

-There is a Visitor Center with more information about the war, Thiepval and the missing soldiers immortalized by the Memorial.
+There is a Visitor Centre with more information about the war, Thiepval and the missing soldiers immortalized by the Memorial.
 The displays, audio-visual presentation and photographs help us to picture how the site looked during the battles and to understand a bit of the history of the battles on the Western front.

 Lochnagar Crater